KatarzynaDworak/rwd-website-project/README.md

         width: 30px;
     }

-**3.** I also use **Grid** to provide flexibility to footer elements – they can be stretched in one row as well as arranged in two or one column.
+**3.** I also used **Grid** to provide flexibility to footer elements – they can be stretched in one row as well as arranged in two or one column.

 <br />
 <br />